Download fully functional evaluation copy

 General

-startup the application displays an icon in the System Tray (Right part of task
+After startup the application displays an icon in the System Tray (Right part of task bar).

 WhoCalls can work either in active mode or in passive mode.

 The passive mode allows you to use an external database or application to store you caller information.
 WhoCalls will monitor the incoming line as usual but when a call is detected, transfer the CallerID to the selected external application through ActiveX or DDE.
-To set up which application the CallerID is transferred to, use the Setup menu item.
+To set up which application the CallerID is transferred to, click the Setup button.

 See the passive mode samples section for examples on how to use the passive mode.